 at the start of a cloc run then removed when the run is complete.

-The necessary code from Regexp::Common v2.120 is embedded within
+The necessary code from Regexp::Common v2.120 and

-the cloc source code (see subroutine Install_Regexp_Common() ).
+the cloc source code (see subroutines

 Only three lines are needed from Win32::Autoglob and these are